Presbyterian Church in America: Korean churches

 The membership of the PCA is predominantly Caucasian (80%), but the denomination includes more than 260 Korean-American Churches in 9 Korean Presbyteries.
 The first Korean Presbytery was formed in 1982; since then the number of presbyteries has grown to 9, namely the Korean Capital Presbytery, the Korean Central Presbytery, the Korean Eastern Presbytery, the Korean Northeastern Presbytery, the Korean Northwest Presbytery, the Korean Southeastern Presbytery, the Korean Southern Presbytery and the Korean Southwest Presbytery, and the recently formed Korean Southwest Orange County Presbytery.

 Korean PCA churches have contributed significantly to the denominational leadership and the church at large.
 In 2013, Michael Oh was appointed CEO of Lausanne Committee for World Evangelization.
 In 2014, Lloyd Kim was appointed coordinator of Mission to the World.
 In 2017, PCA elected its first non-Anglo moderator, Alexander Jun.
 The same year, Joel Kim was appointed as president of Westminster Seminary California.
 In 2019, Walter Kim was elected president of National Association of Evangelicals and in 2020, Julius Kim was selected as president of The Gospel Coalition.

 Koreans comprise approximately 15% of the denomination, and the majority of them are located in the West coast and Northeast regions.
 In recent years several independent Korean congregations have joined the PCA to be a part of a conservative Presbyterian denomination.
 The largest PCA church is a Korean church located in Centreville, Virginia called Korean Central Presbyterian Church and the second largest, called Sarang Community Church of Southern California in Anaheim, California.
 Many Korean churches in the PCA appoint non-ordained deaconesses and women encouragers (Kwonsa) who are elected and installed so that women can care for other women in the church.
 Such has been the practice of all Korean Presbyterian churches since its inception, which is practiced across denominational boundaries.

 Hispanic churches

 There are about 40 Hispanic American PCA churches in Alabama, Florida, California, Georgia, Illinois, Mississippi, New York, North Carolina, Puerto Rico, South Carolina, Tennessee, Texas and also in Virginia.

 Brazilian congregations

-Approximately 15 Brazilian or Portuguese-speaking congregations was affiliated with the denomination in 2011, mainly in Massachusetts, Connecticut, New York, Georgia, New Jersey and Florida.
+Approximately 15 Brazilian or Portuguese-speaking congregations were affiliated with the denomination in 2011, mainly in Massachusetts, Connecticut, New York, Georgia, New Jersey and Florida.

 Others

-Several multi-ethnic African American, Haitian, Japanese, Nepali, Albanian, Indian, Sudanese, Indonesian Russian ethnic churches belong to the Presbyterian Church in America and the denomination begun to build relationship with the First Nations/Native American groups in the United States and Canada.
+Several multi-ethnic African American, Haitian, Japanese, Nepali, Albanian, Indian, Sudanese, Indonesian, and Russian ethnic churches belong to the Presbyterian Church in America and the denomination begun to build relationship with the First Nations/Native American groups in the United States and Canada.

 The PCA has congregations outside North America.
 These International congregations can be found in the Grand Cayman Island, in Okinawa, Japan, South Korea, Prague and various cities (Berlin, Cologne, Stuttgart and Munich) in Germany.